8 family circular walks

 Packwood House National Trust

 There are four walks: a circular walk around Packwood, Packwood House to Baddesley Clinton along the Stratford-upon-Avon Canal, the family-friendly Packwood welly walk with den building and wildlife spotting along the way, plus a gentle stroll from Packwood to St Giles.
 Open 10am – 3pm.
-To book your timed entry tel: 0344 249 1895.
+Book ahead.
 It’s £5 to visit the grounds for adults and £2.50 for children (non members).

 Piles Coppice Wood and Brandon Reach, near Binley Woods